 School recognise that poor attendance is often an indication of difficulties in a child's life.
 This may be related to problems at home and/or in school.
-Parents should make school aware of any difficulties or changes in circumstances that effect their child's attendance and/or behaviour in school, for example, bereavement, divorce/separation, incidents of domestic abuse.
+Parents should make school aware of any difficulties or changes in circumstances that affect their child's attendance and/or behaviour in school, for example, bereavement, divorce/separation, incidents of domestic abuse.
 This will help the school identify any additional support that may be required.

-Support offered to families will be child centred and planned in discussed and agreement with both parents and pupils.
+Support offered to families will be child centred and planned in discussion and agreement with both parents and pupils.

-Where parents fail or refuse to engage with the support offered and further unauthorised absence occurs, Fox Wood School will consult with Warrington Borough Council and follow the guidance related to legal sanctions.
+Where parents fail or refuse to engage with the support offered and further unauthorised absence occurs, Fox Wood School will consult with Warrington Borough Council and follow the "Working together to improve school attendance" DfE guidance, relating to legal sanctions.